Given the Choice of Experiencing Pain and Nothing, I Would choosePain.

 The frequent letters from Marty and Momma were a great morale boost.
-During one of the breaks, a DS asked where I was from.
+During one of the smoke breaks, a Drill Sergeant asked where I was from.
 When I replied “Mississippi,” he said to a fellow DS, “He’s a 20-year man . . . never had two pairs of shoes.”
 During the same respite, a trainee was laughing loudly.
 The same DS asked him, what was so damn funny?
 Then the sergeant, without waiting for a reply from the soldier, quipped for everyone to hear, “I’ve been in the Army 20 year’s and I haven’t heard one damn thing that was funny.”

-With a fresh set of DSs we headed to chow at 1800, the same rules applied as with the noon meal; a recruit couldn’t get to the mess table until successful completion of the low crawl, monkey bars, and recitation of General Orders.
+With a fresh set of Drill Sergeants we headed to chow at 1800, the same rules applied as with the noon meal; a recruit couldn’t get to the mess table until successful completion of the low crawl, monkey bars, and recitation of General Orders.
 If a trainee failed any of these exercises, he had to start over by going to the back of the line.
 No doubt, some never mastered all the tasks in time to get fed.
 When we feasted on C-Rations in the field, those rules were waived, but there was less “food” and calories in those cans.

 After the early evening feed, we “rested” in classrooms with lectures on tactics and reviewing combat films from Vietnam; anyone falling asleep would get 20 push-ups or more.
 We remained in the buildings where we began taking apart, cleaning and re-assembling our M-14’s.
 In the final evaluation, we were required to perform those tasks while blindfolded.
-Failing any of the major exercises, like this one, would get the trainee recycled, or as the DSs said: “Start basic all over again.”
+Failing any of the major exercises, like this one, would get the trainee recycled, or as the Drill Sergeants said: “Start basic all over again.”

 Our next stop was at the chemical compound, where we were locked in chambers filled with tear gas and remained there for a minute or more to gauge our reaction.
 Now with masks around our waists, we were sent in the gas again, and got no relief until our protective gear was properly fitted.

 Then we double-timed to the range for a special live-fire exercise all were required to experience during BCT.
 Conducted under darkness, coincidentally, while low crawling under razor wire, M-60 machine-gun bullets blazed 10-12 inches over our heads at Mach 2.5.
 Panic during this exercise, and you’re unlikely to worry about any more training or Vietnam.
-As bad as the DSs were and as hard as the training was, heat prostration notwithstanding, one was unlikely to die from it.
+As bad as the Drill Sergeants were and as hard as the training was, heat prostration notwithstanding, one was unlikely to die from it.
 Getting burned with a 7.62-mm projectile traveling 2,750 feet per second was a decidedly different matter.

 By about 2100, we had marched or double-timed back to the barracks or tents for an inspection of our footlockers, latrine, and living areas.
 If we passed, lights were out by 2200.